JeffreyBenjaminBrown/vivid/README.md

 Run `:s init.hs` to set up a dispatcher
 (a thing that talks to SuperCollider).

-To see how controlling `Vivid-Dispatch` from code works, try running `:. docs/x` or `sketches/x`
+To see how controlling `Montevideo` from code works, try running `:. docs/x` or `sketches/x`
 (where `x` is the name of some file in the `demo/` folder, minus the `.hs` extension).